aswathithomas/aswathithomas/README.md

 <p><strong>About Me</strong></p>

 <p> Hi, I'm Aswathi!
-I'm grew up in Dallas, but now I am a freshman in the McCombs School of Business at the
+I'm grew up in Dallas, but now I live in Austin as a Freshman in the McCombs School of Business at the
   University of Texas!
-Next year, I intend on majoring in Marketing and minoring in Management.  <br /><br /></p>
+Next year, I intend on majoring in Marketing and minoring in Management.
+Some of my favorite things to do are going on runs, being a mentor for students at Oak Spring Elementary, and more than anything- trying new food!
+  I'm excited to see where these next few years on the 40 acres takes me! <br /><br /></p>

 </body>